beyond-blur/beyond-blur.github.io/README.md

 ## Reference
 This repository is based on the source code for the [Nerfies website](https://nerfies.github.io).

-Please consider citing you find Nerfies useful for your work please cite
+Please consider citing Nerfies if you find it useful for your work:
 ```
 @article{park2021nerfies
   author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},